Event ID 4672 explained: detecting privileged logons in Windows

 - attack.t1134

-Tune filter_known_admins per environment; some shops use a SID list rather than a name pattern.
+Tune filter_known_admins per environment.
+Some shops use a SID list rather than a name pattern.

-Sample KQL — Potato-family escalation
+KQL: Potato-family escalation

 SecurityEvent